-Price starts at $12/month, but doesn’t include live chat and other interactive features.
-For a more complete service prices rise to $59/month.
+Price starts at $12/month but doesn’t include live chat and other interactive features.
+For more complete service prices rise to $59/month.

 Groove works very well with both browsers and email clients.
 From your emails you can access reports and tickets, making it easy to reach useful information right away.

 Freshdesk is awesome, but do you need it all?
-Other softwares start from the same base and change the game in their own way.
+Other software starts from the same base and change the game in their own way.

-As I said before, it is crucial to understand your needs and how much resources (time, people and money) you have available to spend invest on it.
+As I said before, it is crucial to understand your needs and how much resources (time, people and money) you have available to spend invest in it.